 It’s 2020, and a tenant somewhere in the United States is trying to contact their property manager about a sudden ceiling leak.
 The renter looks at his lease, and it tells him to call an 800 number for repairs.
 The tenant makes the call and gets a busy signal.

 He calls again and gets a garbled out-of-the-office message.
 He tries again an hour later and is connected to the voicemail of a construction company but is unable to leave a message because of a full mailbox.
 Sounds like a nightmare, right?
-In order to avoid this ugly scenario when your tenants need help, think about utilizing the following property management tech tools that will also make renting, marketing, inspections and general workflow a breeze.
+In order to avoid this ugly scenario when your tenants need help, think about utilizing the following property management tech tools that will also make renting, marketing, inspections and general workflow automation a breeze.

 You don’t have to give tenants your personal phone number in order to receive a text.
 According to Wordstream, “When users sign up for Google Voice, (for example) they are given one phone number that is connected to them across devices and locations, working with mobile phones, desk phones, work phones, and VoIP lines.
 This enables users to manage all of their phones with one number, letting users customize what phone will ring based on specific callers.”
 There are other phone platforms available of course, and the point here is that you can maintain personal and network security while giving tenants a way to text you.